-Alex Cohen is a PhD student at the University of Michigan in the School for Environment & Sustainability.
-Her research is located at the intersection of knowledge related to climate change and consumer behavior.
-She is currently participating in a National Science Foundation-funded INFEWS project on communication about, and the public’s acceptance of, urine-derived fertilizers for use in food production.
-Alex is also the Editor and Chief of Our Climate Voices, a U.S. National Commission for UNESCO’s Youth Working Group-funded climate-change anthology, which seeks to promote community-based climate change activism.
-She received a B.A. in Geography from Clark University in 2016.
-In her free time, Alex enjoys rock climbing, doing yoga, and playing frisbee with her dog, Tazu.
+Alex Segrè Cohen is a PhD student the University of Michigan’s School for Environment & Sustainability (SEAS).
+She studies how people make choices among controversial options in the contexts of sustainability and climate change.
+Her research in the lab includes a National Science Foundation-funded Innovations at the Nexus of Food, Energy and Water Systems (INFEWS) project on communication about, and the public’s acceptance of, human urine-derived fertilizers for use in food production.
+Alex also serves on the SEAS Doctoral Organizing Committee and provides weekly professional development programming to PhD students in the department.
+She is also the Senior Manager of Our Climate Voices, a U.S. National Commission for UNESCO’s Youth Working Group-funded climate-change anthology, which seeks to promote community-based climate change activism.
+She received her B.A. in Geography from Clark University in 2016.